cwendorf/EASI/C-ITNSExamples/Holzel/README.md

 The **Holzel** files analyze and example of a two-factor mixed design, one between-subjects and one within-subjects factor (from _[ITNS](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_, Ch.
 15).
 These analyses include the following:

-- Analyses of Multiple Groups (equivalent to one-sample analyses of each level of the design)
-- Analyses of Marginal Means (equivalent to one-sample analyses of the marginal means)
-- Analyses of Main Effects (equivalent to a comparison analysis of marginal means for each factor in the design)
+- Analyses of Variable Differences (equivalent to a comparison analysis two instances of a variable, seaprately at levels of the between-subjects factor)
-- Analyses of the Interaction (equivalent to comparisons analysis of the simple effects)

 ### Details of this Example